Top Ten Music Albums of 2021

 When it came to the albums of 2021, it felt a lot like the year 2020.
 It was sort of dry (for obvious reasons) even with big albums from heavy hitters like Iron Maiden.
 However, I don’t think there were a lot of albums that knocked my socks off which made it difficult to make a top ten.
 That being said, like every year, enough albums stood out to make a top ten or at least an interesting list.
 So here begins the list of the best albums from 2021.
 (No special awards this year, I didn’t feel like it)

 Harakiri for the Sky – Mӕre

 These guys have been putting up album of the year material for several years now.
 Their latest album, Mӕre, clocks in at hour and twenty five minutes (almost an hour and a half of music).
 It’s a solid album but doesn’t feel as good as their previous two.
 While on their previous albums they had cool dynamics and maybe an overlaying sense of dread to them, on this one the songs mostly feel like the same thing for the entire time.
-A lengthy album without variety, not even Neige could help elevate this into the top ten.
+A lengthy album without variety, not even a guest appearance from Neige could help elevate this into the top ten.

 Killah Priest – Summer End Cafe

 I had always known of Killah Priest but had never given him a fair listen.
 I’m a bit disappointed I hadn’t because he quite amazing.
 He reminds me a lot of MF Doom.
 That special mix of lyricism and storytelling and this album has plenty of it.
 To a song about a 1930s Wimbledon party (Wimbledon 1936) to a coming of age tale of a Hopi girl and her subsequent failed marriage.
 There’s really a robust variety here and I might have held it in higher regard if it wasn’t so dense.
 Perhaps after a length of time we can fully comprehend what was said on many of these songs.

 Wolves in the Throne Room – Primordial Arcana